 Between the 12th-century castle, the stunning Firth of Forth vistas, the local spirits, a buzzing restaurant scene, and Arthur’s Seat perched high above, Edinburgh is one of those places that can make you question some of your life choices––like, why you don’t live there.

 Nestled close on high cliffs overlooking the restless, ice-cold waters of the Firth of Forth, Edinburgh is marked by both a fascinating history and a fresh cosmopolitan culture, wedding classic and modern to yield a marvelously interesting city.
-We hope that you have more than one day to explore the winding streets of the celebrated Scottish capital, but if you’ve got no more than 24 hours, there’s still plenty you can see (and it will certainly leave you wanting to come back for more).
+We hope that you have more than one day to explore the winding streets of the celebrated Scottish capital, but if you’ve got no more than 24 hours, these are the best things to do in Edinburgh.

 8 a.m.: Getting from Edinburgh Airport to the city couldn’t be easier.
 While you can grab a taxi, we recommend exiting the airport near Arrivals and seeking out the 100 Airlink bus, which goes right to the city center for just a few pounds.
 Hop on the bus and enjoy a relaxing half-hour ride into the city (we guarantee your face will be stuck to the glass).
 Get off at Waverley Bridge, which puts you in a perfect place to explore some of the city’s most well-known historic attractions.
 If you’re feeling peckish, head around the corner to St. Andrew Square and sit down at Dishoom, a deliciously cozy restaurant that pays homage to the storied Irani cafes of Bombay.
 Waste no time ordering a Sausage Naan Roll (fair warning: you’ll never want to eat anything else for the rest of your life)––it’ll give you all the sustenance you need to walk around the city’s quaint but oft-steep staircases and alleys for the morning.